What is customer lifetime value and why should you care? Customer lifetime value is one of the most important numbers in all of business. Here’s why:

 The percentage that use you again should be significantly higher than 11%.
 Really, you should be aiming to have half of your customers work with you again.

 So, how do we calculate how often we get repeat business from customers?

 Let’s plan on people purchasing homes again every 9 years.
 It’s likely that for each person we sell a home to, they’ll purchase another 2 homes.
 The average age of a homebuyer is 34.
 That means, that our average person we help buy and sell will purchase another 4-5 homes.

-For this example, we'll say half of people will use us again and we have 3 more potential sales.
-50% will choose us as their realtor for the 2nd sale, 25% for the 3rd sale, and 12.5 for the 4th sale.
+For this example, we’ll say half of people will use you again and you have 3 more potential sales.
+50% will choose you as their realtor for the 2nd sale, 25% for the 3rd sale, and 12.5% for the 4th sale.

 Conclusion: Customer lifetime value will give you a compass for all future spending and growth.

 Customer lifetime value is vitally important.
-Do the calculations before you start running.
+Do the calculations before you start running paid ads.
 Keep track of your customer lifetime value and continue to improve that number.

 If you stuck with this post and did the full calculations you’ll have a significant competitive advantage over anyone that doesn’t know their customer lifetime value.